Antarctica during World War II: United States Antarctic Service Expedition (1939–1941)

-The United States Antarctic Service Expedition was the first government funded Antarctic expedition since the United States Exploring Expedition (1838-1842) and was led by Richard E. Byrd a famous polar explorer renowned for previous Antarctic expeditions.
-The Third German Antarctic Expedition (1938-1939) created a sense of urgency for the U.S government to establish permanent settlement in Antarctica.
+The United States Antarctic Service Expedition was the first government funded Antarctic expedition since the United States Exploring Expedition (1838–1842) and was led by Richard E. Byrd, a famous polar explorer renowned for previous Antarctic expeditions.
+The Third German Antarctic Expedition (1938–1939) created a sense of urgency for the U.S. government to establish permanent settlement in Antarctica.
 Commissioned by President Franklin D. Roosevelt in 1939, Richard.E Byrd supplied much of the equipment which was designated for use in his own planned privately funded expedition.
 The expedition was hastily planned with Byrd being given only 4 months to plan.
 The expedition begun in late 1939 when 125 men departed on the ships Bear of Oakland and the USMS North Star.
-Per Roosevelt's 25 November 1939 orders the goal of the expedition was to construct and maintain two bases, West Base near King Edward VII Land and East Base near Charcot Island.
+Per Roosevelt's 25 November 1939 orders, the goal of the expedition was to construct and maintain two bases, West Base near King Edward VII Land and East Base near Charcot Island.
 They were also tasked with mapping the features of Heard Island as well as the James W. Ellsworth and Marie Byrd area, along with the coast line of meridians between 72 degrees and 148 degrees West.
 The team succeeded in building both East Base and West Base with East Base being used again during the Ronne Antarctic Research Expedition.

-The Team brought along a newly designed Antarctic Snow Cruiser which had smooth tract-less tires which made it difficult to grip onto the Antarctic ice.
-Due to this problem and constant repair and maintenance on the tires the vehicle was abandoned when the expedition team evacuated.
+The Team brought along a newly designed Antarctic Snow Cruiser which had smooth treadless tires which made it difficult to grip onto the Antarctic ice.
+Due to this problem and constant repair and maintenance on the tires, the vehicle was abandoned when the expedition team evacuated.
 It was found years later during Operation Highjump and once more in 1958.
 It is now suspected to be lost to the sea or buried under mounds of ice and snow.
-The crew of the mission which included Richard Black and Paul Siple conducted multiple experiments and observations including collecting samples of plants, algae and lichen.
+The crew of the mission, which included Richard Black and Paul Siple, conducted multiple experiments and observations including collecting samples of plants, algae, and lichen.
 The mission resulted in a better understanding of polar science.
-With World War II ramping up the U.S government deemed it wise to evacuate the two bases.
-West Base cleared on 1 February 1941 and East Base followed suite on 22 March 1941.
-The ships USMS North star and Bear of Oakland arrived on 5 May 1941 and 18 May 1941 respectively.
+With World War II ramping up, the U.S. government deemed it wise to evacuate the two bases.
+West Base cleared on 1 February 1941, and East Base followed suite on 22 March 1941.
+The ships USMS North Star and Bear of Oakland arrived on 5 May 1941 and 18 May 1941, respectively.